 • Close the Services Window and Open Sage

-• Now confirm that you can log in to your company file
+• Now, confirm that you can log in to your company file

-When your DDF files are damaged or Company does not open those DDF files, you need to regenerate DDF files to fix “Sage 50 Company does not open when you click OK at the login prompt”.
+When your DDF files are damaged or the Company does not open those DDF files, you need to regenerate DDF files to fix “Sage 50 Company does not open when you click OK at the login prompt”.
 The process is listed below:

 • Browse to the directory holding the company file that won’t open